enderprotocol/ender-v1/README.md

 - Yield Share: The bond yield share index represents the growth of rewards over time based on bond principles and yield rates.

-- Staking Rewards: Users can earn rewards for staking their bonds using the `claimStakingReward` function.
+- Staking Rewards: Users can earn rewards for staking their bonds using the `calculateStakingReward` function.

 - Refraction Rewards: Users can earn rewards for bonding and holding assets using the `claimRefractionRewards` function.